 With a last “WHAP,” the belt grew limp and its lifelike movements ceased.
 The boy laid there in a shell of red whelps.
 “Don’t talk to me like that again, and don’t make me come back in here,” said his father as he slowly lumbered his large frame back out of the room.

 As the boy laid there crying, sobbing uncontrollably trying to catch his breath in between sobs, he was once again renewed in his beliefs.
 He knew that in order to escape his parents’ treachery he would have to be smarter next time he tried to stand up for himself.
 Life doesn’t like it when you try and stand up.
-But, if you take the beatings, and let the bruises heal from purple to yellow, it’s in those moments that you are weakest and the most helpless that you must to remain the most optimistic.
+But, if you take the beatings, and let the bruises heal from purple to yellow, it’s in those moments that when you are at your weakest and the most helpless that you must to remain the most optimistic.
 Do it for the boy, do it for your dreams, you can’t hide from the belt of life underneath a blanket.